 Yet the prophet Isaiah apparently recorded that God distances Himself from mankind: “Behold, the Lord’s hand is not shortened, that it cannot save; neither His ear heavy, that it cannot hear: but your iniquities have separated between you and your God, and your sins have hid His face from you, that He will not hear” (Isa.
 59:1-2).

-The same is true for many today.
-While most assume they know Him, many rarely (if ever) consider peering into their bibles for any type of instruction.
+The same is true today.
+While most assume they know Him, many rarely—if ever—consider peering into their Bibles for any type of instruction.

 Without looking to the correct source for information, an improper foundation of understanding is created.
 With so little biblical information, Americans are in fact worshipping an “UNKNOWN” God, developing views of what He is like based on their own opinions and ideas.

-Given this, it is not surprising that so many competing and confusing opinions exist.
+Given this, it is unsurprising that so many competing and confusing opinions exist.
 God, however, is not the author of this confusion (I Cor.
 14:33).
 He leaves clues throughout the Bible about how He should be viewed—if one is willing to look.

 For centuries, most have paid more attention to things that have been created by the hand of man, such as lifeless statues, pictures and inanimate stone carvings, while ignoring the true God—the One who is actually alive.